hyphenOs/hyphenos-blog/content/2017/fast-vector-operations.md

 Will write a follow up on this to actually find out what the findings above are.

-Few lessons learnt here -
+Few lessons learned here -

 * Just don't go by what theoretically makes sense.
 Know precisely what you are trying to do and what scale.
 * RTFM - because clearly [documentation on transpose](http://pandas.pydata.org/pandas-docs/version/0.20.3/generated/pandas.Panel.transpose.html) says, for Mixed-dtype data, will always result in a copy.